 It might make you wonder, if all things are the same, what makes one insurance company more expensive than another?

 5 Things That Make One Insurance Company More Expensive Than Another

-Another example: one insurance company may give a discount for a water back up valve, which is a good tool to help prevent sewer backup water damage claims, whereas another one may just “include” an allowance for it in the rates.
-When switching from one insurance company to another, if mentioning this is forgotten, you may miss getting your additional discount for this water damage prevention.
+For instance, an insurance company may give a discount for a water back up valve, which is a good tool to help prevent sewer backup water damage claims.

 If you have a good credit score and good insurance history, getting a quote from a company that uses insurance credit scoring could make your insurance much less expensive.